devisnotnull/mongiORM/readme.md

 To use Mongi once you have imported the maven repo you will need to start by annotating your entities with the provided annotations.
 These annotations will persist across all situations.

+@Id
+This annotation must be used to describe the primary ID to use, Best practise is to use a UUID.
+You need to call the variable _id to reflect standard mongo

 @CollectionDefinition
 This annotation is used to declare the name of the collections relating to this entity, logically one entity will generate one collection.